Main content

 Project Overview

-The City of Essex Junction is working with Stantec to develop a new alternative for multimodal improvements along Pearl Street (VT Route 15), between Susie Wilson Road and West Street Extension.
-This updated concept builds on a 2018 scoping study conducted in partnership with the Chittenden County Regional Planning Commission (CCRPC), which proposed major upgrades to support walking, biking, and transit use.
+In 2025, the City of Essex Junction worked with the Chittenden County Regional Planning Commission (CCRPC) and Stantec to develop a new alternative for multimodal improvements along Pearl Street (VT Route 15), between Susie Wilson Road and West Street Extension.
+This effort has concluded with the completion of the Pearl Street Multimodal Improvements Scoping Study and City Council approval of a preferred design.

 The original 2018 plan envisioned a full reconfiguration of the roadway, including:

-- Removing the existing center median
+• Removing the existing center median

-- Reducing vehicle travel lanes from four to two
+• Reducing vehicle travel lanes from four to two

-- Installing buffered bike lanes
+• Installing buffered bike lanes

-- Replacing the 5-foot concrete sidewalk with an 8-foot shared-use path
+• Replacing the 5-foot concrete sidewalk with an 8-foot shared-use path

-- Improves safety and connectivity for cyclists and pedestrians
+• Improves safety and connectivity for cyclists and pedestrians

-- Minimizes disruption to existing curbs, sidewalks, and utilities
+• Minimizes disruption to existing curbs, sidewalks, and utilities

-- Incorporates new crosswalks and a proposed eastbound transit stop—addressing a ¾ mile segment where eastbound Green Mountain Transit Route 2 buses currently do not serve riders due to lack of safe infrastructure
+• Incorporates new crosswalks and a proposed eastbound transit stop—addressing a ¾-mile segment where eastbound Green Mountain Transit Route 2 buses currently do not serve riders due to lack of safe infrastructure

 Have Comments or Questions?